mjastad/tech-summit/README.md

 1. Copy file to filesystem folder -- run “tar -xvf bash-script.osx-10.12.4.tar”.
 2. Extraction will place files in "bash-scripts" folder.
 3. Edit config.h with appropriate ipaddress and port information for connection to the REST endpoint.

+Execution(OS X):
+1. Insure that _main.sh_ is executable by running:  chmod +x main.sh

 (8) USAGE/CONFIGURATION
 -----------------------------